JonathanL1211/rent-out-loud/README.md

 Welcome to Rent Out Loud!

-This is a rental store for board games that allows user to upload their board game for rental.
+This is a rental store project for board games that allows user to upload their board game for rental.
-Rental price is calculated daily
+Rental price is calculated weekly, with minimum renting days of 7 (1 week).

 Things supplier(someone who wants to rent out their board game) can do:
 1. Create a profile with us